jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 ---

-For this tutorial, complete the demo for Human genomes by running the following at the command line:
+For this tutorial, complete the demo for Human genomes by **editing the following at the command to include your new SLURM config file**:

 ```bash
 # You can add the --dry-run flag to this command to confirm the TrioTrain pipeline runs smoothly before submitting jobs to the queue